gastonioter/fastpizza/README.md

 # Rapid Pizza

-App for order pizzas from a Menu
+This is an app for restaurants that allow costumers to order pizzas and get them delivered to their home

 ## Features:

-- Users can order one or more pizzas from a menu
+- Costumers can order one or more pizzas from a menu
-- Users can add multiple pizzas to a cart before ordering
+- Costumers can add multiple pizzas to a cart before ordering
 - GPS location should to make delivery easier
-- User’s can mark their order as “priority” for an additional 20% of the cart price
+- Costumers' can mark their order as “priority” for an additional 20% of the cart price
-- User can later look up their order based on the order ID
+- Costumers can later look up their order based on the order ID
-- Users are able to mark their order as “priority” order even after it has been placed
+- Costumers are able to mark their order as “priority” order even after it has been placed

 ## Technologies